avadae/minigin/README.md

 # Goal

-Minigin can/may be used as a start project for the exam assignment in the course 'Programming 4' at DAE.
+Minigin can/may be used as a start project for the exam assignment in the course [Programming 4](https://youtu.be/j96Oh6vzhmg) at DAE.
 In that assignment students need to recreate a popular 80's arcade game with a game engine they need to program themselves.
 During the course we discuss several game programming patterns, using the book '[Game Programming Patterns](https://gameprogrammingpatterns.com/)' by [Robert Nystrom](https://github.com/munificent) as reading material.

 # Disclaimer